ramytanios/tldev/README.md

 A set of utils for developing microservices using the [typelevel](https://typelevel.org/) stack.

 > [!IMPORTANT]
-> The utilities provided are more or less designed for use cases of mine.
+> The utilities provided are designed for use cases of mine.
 For more advanced features,
-> use the relevant libraries directly!
+> use directly the relevant libraries!

 > [!NOTE]
 > Currently only supports scala 3.
 You can try a [snapshot](https://github.com/ramytanios/tldev/packages)